Serialcomms/Raspberry-Pico-SDK2-USB-Joystick/README.md

 Improved version of native USB Joystick, built against SDK version 2.

+Intended for anyone with a general interest in USB on a Raspberry Pico, or looking for a working example to adapt for other usage - e.g. MIDI.

 ### Usage

 The example provided simulates a continually-running joystick.